cipher-muse777/pwn.college_altia/CitadelCTF/06 Rotten Apple.md

 # WRITE UP
 **FLAG:** citadel{b3tt3r_ROTt3n}
-rot hint tells us that we use rot cipher 47 and 13 hints at the rot numbers no sensible flag forms with 13, so we used 47 to get flag
+rot hint tells us that we should use rot cipher.
+47 and 13 hints at the rot numbers no sensible flag forms with 13, so we used 47 to get flag